vuorenkoski/tugurium/README.md

 - SENSOR_TOKEN is static authorization token of sensors,
 - DATABASE_URL is URL for postgre database (for example postgres://tugurium_user:DB_PASSWORD@localhost:5432/tugurium_db),
 - ADMIN_PASSWORD initial admin password

+These are for sending new important message as email.
+One needs access to smtp server for this to work.

+- EMAIL_USERNAME
+- EMAIL_PASSWORD
+- EMAIL_FROM
+- EMAIL_HOST
+- EMAIL_PORT
+- EMAIL_TO

 #### 7. Install dependencies, build frontend and start background service